VSChina/vscode-ansible/README.md

 # Visual Studio Code extension for Ansible

 ## Overview
-This extension helps use [Ansible](https://www.ansible.com/) efficinently in VSCode.
+This extension helps use [Ansible](https://www.ansible.com/) efficiently in VSCode.

 ## Features